Cheapest States to Register a Car in 2026

 The 2026 ranking shifted modestly versus 2024 because two structural changes hit at once.
 Pennsylvania introduced its first-ever EV-specific surcharge ($250 starting January 1, 2026, per Act 85 of 2025), and New Jersey's stepped EV fee climbed to $290 — both nudging EV-heavy households up the cost ladder even when their underlying state ranks cheaply for ICE vehicles.
 The headline state ranks for a $30,000 ICE sedan look much like 2024, but the EV-adjusted ranks reshuffle hard.

-Per the National Conference of State Legislatures (NCSL) tracker, the 2026 EV surcharge median across the 41 states with a fee landed at $138.50, up from $112 in 2024.
-The range is $50 (Hawaii, South Dakota, Wyoming) to $290 (New Jersey).
+Per the National Conference of State Legislatures (NCSL) tracker, the 2026 EV surcharge median across the 42 states + DC with a fee landed at $138.50, up from $112 in 2024.
+The range is $36 (DC) to $290 (NJ).
 Eight states still charge no EV-specific surcharge in 2026: Alaska, Arizona, Connecticut, Maine, Massachusetts, Nevada, New Mexico, and New York.
 For an EV buyer, those eight are the genuinely cheapest jurisdictions even when their base registration is mid-pack.

 Reference vehicles: 2026 MSRPs and registration impact